kdoore/CS2335-Gitbook/project-1-game-controller.md

 using UnityEngine.UI;
 ```

-###Object Reference Variables to GameObjects and GameObject Components
+###Object Reference Variables to GameObjects and GameObject Components - Declare and Initialize
-In the code below, we'll create object reference variables to allow us to interact with the Text Component of these Text GameObjects.
-We'll be modifying the text variable's value, which must be formatted as a String.
-We need to first initialize the object reference variables, we do that in the Start() function, then we can actually disable the GameOver GameObject so it's hidden until the game is over.
+1. First, in the code below, we'll **declare** **object-reference variables** to allow us to interact with Components on these UI GameObjects.
+We'll be modifying the Text GameObjects, specifically, we'll modify the `text` field of the Text Component, which must be formatted as a String in our code.

+2. Next, We need to **initialize the object reference variables**, we do that in the Start() function, then we can actually disable the GameOver GameObject so it's hidden until the game is over.

 Declare our object-reference variables to the Text Component we want to control via script.